AlAliMazen/Insights/README.md

   - One-to-Many  : with Rating because one book can have many points

 It has the following structure:

 ![Book table](static/assets/README/Book_tbl.png)

-4- Likes : interaction table to track clients attitude with the book.
+4. Likes : interaction table to track clients attitude with the book.
 It stores which book has been liked and by which user (client).
 Like is a feature that is either true or false.
 Thus, every user has and can either like a book (true) or doesn't like the book and keeps it as false per default.

-It has the following structure :
+It has the following structure:

 ![Like Table](static/assets/README/Likes_tbl.png)

-5- Rating : It is about the total average of a book out of 10.
+5. Rating : It is about the total average of a book out of 10.
 This field is similar to Likes entity but instead of either true or false, client can specify a value between 0.0 to 10.0 .
 The total rate is going to be calculated by the average.

 ![Rating Table](static/assets/README/Rating_tbl.png) .

-7- Review: The interactions between people who did or want to read the book to give their insights about the book are going to be tracked here.
+7. Review: The interactions between people who did or want to read the book to give their insights about the book are going to be tracked here.
 It makes use of the book_id which defines which book has been reviewed and commented on.
 It has Many-to-One relation to both Book and User table and has the following structure:

 ![Review Table](static/assets/README/Review_tbl.png)

-6- User (already defined in Django): Used and default table by Django framework to help end user creates their accounts on the website.
+6. User (already defined in Django): Used and default table by Django framework to help end user creates their accounts on the website.
 This table is not only used in the Database but also as a separate table in the Django Template Language to decide on whether the user is logged in or out and is the same one as the commenter (reviewer)

 ![User Table](static/assets/README/User_tbl.png)

-## CRUD Diagrams  [DONE]
+## CRUD Diagrams
-🚀 **merit & beyond**

 CRUD functionalities are completely applied on the Review Model where all visitors who visit the website can view (READ) the views on a specific book.
 Only registered users can WRITE (ADD) a review, UPDATE his/her own review and lastly DELETE his/her own review.

 I used [draw.io](https://app.diagrams.net/) to draw the UML for the CRUD functionality applied to all models including Review, Book, Author, Category, Likes and Rating models.

 ### Review Model:

 It represents the insight written by authorized visitors of the website and have been approved by the admin on the backend.
 In the following diagram I try to indicate how the CRUD functionality has been applied on the Review Model

 ![Review-Model-CRUD](static/assets/Diagrams/Review_CRUD.drawio.png)

 ### Adding Author, Category or Book:

 I have applied the CREATING new records on the author, category and Book models.
 These records excluding Books'records are made available at real time.
 Books which are are added need to be approved by the admin on the backend.
 Through all these three models the functionality is the same shown in the following diagram

 ![C-author-books-category](static/assets/Diagrams/Adding_sources.drawio.png)

 ### Likes and Rating Models:

 These two models are made for giving more interaction for user with the website.
 These models are small and can only be seen when reviewing a book and want to like and rate that book.
 Both are made for future purposes.

-# Agile Process  [DONE]
+# Agile Process
-🚨**Required**

 ## Project Goals
-🚨**Required**

 This project was built to achieve two main goals on two main levels: